 More plaster of Paris moulds

 This realistic skull plaster of Paris mould is ideal for Halloween!
-It’s made from reusable latex and once painted, this 8x8x10cm plaster of Paris mould is the perfect addition for spookifying your desk or mantelpiece.
+It's made from reusable latex and, once painted, this 8 x 8 x 10cm plaster of Paris mould is the perfect addition for dialling up the spooky factor via your desk or mantelpiece.

-These are cute – it’s a set of 2 reusable ABS plastic moulds for casting with plaster of Paris (or concrete).
-We think these plaster of Paris mould would be ideal for adding to the base of trees for little ones to discover the fairy realm!
+This is a cute set of two reusable ABS plastic moulds for casting fairy doors with plaster of Paris (or concrete).
+We think these plaster of Paris mould would be ideal for adding to the base of trees or along skirting boards for little ones to discover the fairy realm!

-These are the traditional plaster of Paris moulds that many of us remember from our childhood – make and paint your own farmyard animals castings with these highly detailed reusable latex moulds – there’s a horse, cow, pig, sheep and cockerel.
+These are the traditional moulds that many of us remember from childhood.
+Make and paint your own farmyard animals with these highly detailed reusable latex moulds.
+There's a horse, cow, pig, sheep and cockerel for you to fashion your own menagerie.

-Use these plaster of Paris pebble moulds for rock painting, and create wonderful patterns, mandalas or cute stone animals.
+Use these pebble moulds for rock painting, and create wonderful patterns, mandalas or quirky stone animals.
 You can use acrylic markers or a dotting tool to transform the plain stones into colourful masterpieces.
-Plaster of Paris moulds like these would also be great for making soap.
+Moulds like these would also be great for making soap.

-With the festive season coming up, this 8-piece plaster of Paris mould kit features Joseph, Mary and Baby Jesus, and well as the wise men and shepherds so you can make your own Nativity this year.
+This eight-piece mould kit features Joseph, Mary and Baby Jesus.
+It also has the wise men and shepherds so you can make your own traditional Nativity.

-This classic and fashionable Venus goddess mould is actually a candle mould, but it can also be used for plaster of Paris, resin and soap!
+This elegant Venus goddess mould is actually for candles, but it can also be used for plaster of Paris, resin and soap!
 Just be careful to work out the air bubbles to retain as much strength as possible where the features are more delicate (like her neck).

 How to use plaster of Paris